 The most popular cherry tomato is probably Sun Gold, a reliable, prolific ripener even when conditions aren't ideal.
 Sun Gold ripens to a dark orange, but white, orange, red, yellow, green, and even dark maroon (commonly called black) varieties of cherry tomato are also available.

-To grow: Unless you are already accustomed to growing your own plant starts inside, you should plan on buying a tomato start from a good neighborhood nursery in April or May.
-Even if you do grow your own starts, it can be fun to take your kids to well-stocked nursery like Swansons, Molbak's or Sky and let them pick out their very own tomato plant.
+Unless you are already accustomed to growing your own plant starts inside, you should plan on buying a tomato start from a good neighborhood nursery in April or May.
+Even if you do grow your own starts, it can be fun to take your kids to well-stocked nursery like To grow: Swansons, Molbak's or Sky and let them pick out their very own tomato plant.

 At my local nursery, several dozen kinds of tomato plants are sold in the spring, and many have enchanting kid-friendly names like Sweetie, Chocolate Cherry, or Sweet Million.
 Do steer your kids towards cherry or grape-type tomatoes, as they tend to ripen early (an important consideration in short-season Seattle), are kid-sized at maturity, and are the best for out-of-hand snacking in the garden.